⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Example Workflow After

-Part 1 - Adding the Phases
+Part A - Adding Phases where the AutoActions "Fire"

 Step 1) Navigate to the right hand side of the workflow board